mirjak/draft-kuehlewind-quic-proxy-discovery/draft-kuehlewind-quic-proxy-discovery.md

 IP Addresses of QUIC-based Proxy Servers:

-: one or more 128-bit IPv6 addresses and/or 32-bit IPv4 addresses of QUIC-based proxy servers.
+: one or more IPv6 addresses and/or IPv4 addresses of QUIC-based proxy servers.
+As specified in section 5 of {{RFC6887}} all addresses use fixed-size 128-bit fields.
+When the address field holds an IPv4 address, an IPv4-mapped IPv6 address {{RFC4291}} is used (::ffff:0:0/96).
 The number of addresses is determined by the Length field.
-That is, the number of addresses is equal to (Length - 1) / 2.
+That is, the number of addresses is equal to Length/16.

 # Using Anycast address

-Wellknown IP anycast addresses can be used to start communicating with QUIC proxy or to discovery any or a list of unicast address of a QUIC proxy.
-When the proxy recieves the request for proxy functionalites, it can either decide to reposond to the client with the anycast address as source address or it can send back a list of unicast address with a redirect command.
+Well-known IP anycast addresses can be used to start communicating with QUIC proxy or to discovery any or a list of unicast address of a QUIC proxy.
+When the proxy receives the request for proxy functionalities, it can either decide to repsond to the client with the anycast address as source address or it can send back a list of unicast address with a redirect command.